ahoereth/ddpg/slides/50_Applications.md

 # Overview

-## General Applications of Reinforcement Learning
+## Robotics and Reinforcement Learning
+  - The General Problem of Robotics
+  - Applications
+    - Toddler
     - What

+## Cutting Edge Applications of Reinforcement Learning
+  - DeepStack Poker
+  - AlphaGo
-  - What
+  - Doom

 @Li2017

+# Robotics and Reinforcement Learning

-## Cutting Edge Applications of Reinforcement Learning
+## The General Problem of Robotics
-  - What
-  - What
-  - What

-# General Applications

 ## Toddler - The Walking Robot